How to Adopt a Baby in Hawaii

 Step 1: Decide that adopting a child in Hawaii is the right choice for you and your family.

-It may seem like common sense, but choosing to adopt a child in Hawaii — and getting everyone on board with this decision — is a big first step in the adoption process.
+It may seem like common sense, but choosing adoption in Hawaii — and getting everyone on board with this decision — is a big first step in the adoption process.
 It’s not uncommon for families who adopt to have first struggled for quite some time with infertility and grief, and that’s completely okay.
 It is, however, important that everyone has moved on from this grief and is equally as excited about growing the family by adopting a newborn baby.
 A child who is adopted deserves just as much love and commitment as a child biologically born into a family.

 Step 2: Decide that adopting a newborn baby is the right form of adoption.